ritikVarankar/trello-management-app/README.md

+# Task Management App
+Applications for task management are helpful for everyone, including students and business owners.
+It eases, expedites, and simplifies our lives.
+Life is about doing simple little things, yet we tend to focus on complicated things.
+These post-it notes help us recall the minor but crucial details that we often overlook in our daily routines.

+## Video

+## Screenshots

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).